Simon-K-Schaefer/umify/README.md

 Outpout: The script creates a folder containing a log file with primer and UMI information as well as new fasta files with corrected sequences for all reads and primer defined isotypes.

+## Installation

+## Citing umify

+If you are using immuneML in any published work, please cite:

+"method paper star protocol"